MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

   </details>

 * Apart from the app logo, title, thumbnail, and title of the information, the data in the Adaptive Card must represent at least two pieces of information.
-You can identify the fields from the most frequently searched attributes, such as, data modified, author, status, and flags. [*Mandatory*]
+You can identify the fields from the most frequently searched attributes, such as, data modified, author, status, and flags. [*Must fix*]

   :::image type="content" source="../assets/images/Copilot/validation-guidelines-plugin-functional-action.png" alt-text="Screenshot shows an example of information title, additional user fields, and action button in an Adaptive Card response.":::

-* Adaptive Card must be presentable in desktop, web, and mobile (iOS and Android). [*Mandatory*]
+* Adaptive Card must be presentable in desktop, web, and mobile (iOS and Android). [*Must fix*]

-* An Adaptive Card must contain at least one action button, but not more than four action buttons. [*Mandatory*]
+* An Adaptive Card must contain at least one action button, but not more than four action buttons. [*Must fix*]

   > [!NOTE]
   > Action types `imBack`, `messageBack` aren't supported in a data object.